-- There must be an Active, Default Payment Method on the Account that is set to "Auto Pay" or Autopay Payment Method must be overridden on the Invoice.
+- An Active, Default Payment Method on the Account must be set to "Auto Pay," or Autopay Payment Method must be overridden on the Invoice

 - The Payment Gateway value on the Active Default Payment Method must match the Payment Gateway value on the Payment Scheduler.